aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 ~/non-profit-blockchain/ngo-lambda/createFabricUser.sh
 ```

-## Step 2 - Create and deploy the Lambda function
+## Step 2 - Deploy the Lambda function and API Gateway

+The Lambda function will run within your VPC so it can access the VPC Endpoint to the Managed Blockchain service.
+The VPC will also need a new VPC Endpoint so it can communicate with Secrets Manager.
+The API Gateway will translate REST requests into Lambda function executions.

-Execute this script to create the Lambda function.
+Execute this script to create the Lambda function, VPC Endpoint and the API Gateway.

 ```
 ~/non-profit-blockchain/ngo-lambda/createLambda.sh